top of page

 1391, Italy

-“Don’t go in the woods, there’s a witch that lives there,” “She’ll eat you up and spit you out,” were phrases I often heard growing up.
-The murky woods and what was hidden inside was talk amongst the townspeople regularly; making sure not to walk too close to it and avoiding eye contact, as if they could see right through it to the cause of their fears that lie beyond.
+“Don’t go in the woods, there’s a witch that lives there,” and “She’ll eat you up and spit you out,” were phrases I often heard growing up.
+The murky woods and what was hidden inside was talk amongst the townspeople regularly; making sure not to walk too close and avoiding eye contact with it, as if they could see right through the trees to the object of their fears.
 Their gossip provoked an irresistible urge inside of me that grew more and more every time I ventured outside.
 They believed their warnings would steer the children clear of it, however, it only made my curiosity grow stronger.
 As if I were a boiling kettle of water and the temperature kept rising.

 I remember seeing her once, the witch that resided in the moors.
 A black and white cat stood at the forefront of the forest, it’s eyes glowing and beckoning me to follow it further into the darkness.
 I was a slave to my curiosity, so I did as its eyes commanded; the moonlight serving as a faintly lit guide through the thick foliage.
 The fireflies danced around me as if to pull me closer to the “malicious” presence that took root here, however what I discovered was nothing short of an angel, at least in appearance.
 Her snow-white hair cascaded down her backside as it glistened in the moonlight so brightly that it was almost blinding and swayed along with every graceful motion she made.
 Her skin was smooth like porcelain and I almost thought what I was seeing was an illusion... how grateful I am that it wasn’t.
 I couldn't help but succumb to the inexplicable presence that exuded out of her.
 It felt ancient, almost omnipotent.
 As I got closer, it felt like a dark force was pulling me further into the forest against my will.
 Eventually the woman’s face became clearer and it served as even more evidence of her being a celestial creature.
 She was often described as a monster that lurked in the shadows, so hideous that she would send eerie shivers down your spine if you had the unfortunate experience of meeting her gaze, but she was nothing of the sort.